skip to content

 • It is only possible to upload a folder of files if the folder is compressed into, for example, a .zip or .tar.gz file.
 Alternatively, you may upload the files individuals if you do not need to maintain the structure of your data directory (or hierarchical filing system).

-• The Apollo record for your dataset will display a list of file names so it is important that the file name is concise but informative.
+• The Apollo record for your deposit will display a list of file names so it is important that the file name is concise but informative.
 Provide a list of file names and a description of the associated contents in the ‘Detailed description’ metadata and/or in a separate Readme file.

 • See: